 Minimally invasive surgery is used to treat wide range of conditions in multiple specialties.
-Follow the links below for more information on UC San Diego Health System’s minimally invasive surgical expertise.
+Follow the links below for more information on UC San Diego Health’s minimally invasive surgical expertise.
 Also visit da Vinci Surgery for information on specific robotic procedures.

 We offer a wide range of minimally invasive surgical procedures – including colorectal robotic surgery - for treating problems of the colon and rectum.
 The surgical staff includes internationally recognized experts in colon cancer, rectal cancer and anal cancer, as well as diverticulitis, Crohn's disease, ulcerative colitis, fecal incontinence, hemorrhoids and other disorders.

 We utilize state-of-the-art minimally invasive surgical techniques for conditions of the thyroid, parathyroid, skull base and larynx.

 Surgeons use minimally invasive and robot-assisted procedures to treat conditions such as gastroesophageal reflux disease, achalasia, esophageal cancer, Barrett’s esophagus, hiatal or paraesophegeal hernia and Zenker’s diverticulum.
 Read more about symptoms, diagnosis, surgical and nonsurgical treatments at the Digestive Health Center and GI Surgery.

 Many gynecologic issues can be treated minimally invasively.
 At the Center for the Future of Surgery scarless surgeries are being performed utilizing single incision and natural opening surgical techniques.
 The following conditions are treated robotically: endometriosis, heavy menstrual bleeding, pelvic floor disorders, uterine fibroids and uterine cancer.

 UC San Diego Health is a leader in minimally invasive hip and knee surgery, spinal surgery, and hand and upper extremity surgery to treat injuries, trauma, cancer and degenerative disease.